Schedule

 Although the upfront cost may be higher than other options, implants often require less maintenance and fewer replacements over time, which can help support your budget in the long run.

-Aspen Dental works with you to help manage the cost of one tooth implant.
-Your care team can connect you with third-party financing options, which many patients use to make monthly payments more manageable.
-You can also explore the Aspen Dental Savings Plan³ and seasonal offers that may help lower your total cost.
+Aspen Dental works with you to help manage single tooth implant costs.
+Your care team can connect you with 3rd-party financing options, which many patients use to make monthly payments more manageable.
+You can also explore the Aspen Dental Savings Plan⁴ and seasonal offers that may help lower your total cost.

 The material chosen for your crown may influence your tooth implant cost.
 Options like zirconia may cost more, while porcelain or ceramic crowns are often more affordable.
 Your care team will help you compare choices based on your goals and budget.